FarmWise plans to add autonomous crop dusting to its suite of robotic services – TechCrunch

 Rather than sell robots directly to farmers, FarmWise sells its robotics services to farms, and charges farms roughly $200 per acre inspected and weeded.
 “We show up on farmers’ fields with our own operators and our own equipment,” Boyer said.

-It’s a business model that has attracted $24 million in outside funding from firm’s including Playground Global and the company is likely going to raise another round, targeted at $20 million, later this year, according to Boyer.
+It’s a business model that has attracted $24 million in outside funding from firm’s including Playground Global, and the company is likely going to raise another round, targeted at $20 million, later this year, according to Boyer.

-Boyer says the company already counts half of the largest growers in Salinas, Calif. among the company’s customers.
+Boyer says the company already counts half of the largest growers in Salinas, California among the company’s customers.
 These are farms for big consumer vegetable companies like Dole.

 What FarmWise hopes to do is fill gaps of missing labor, according to Boyer.
 Along with co-founder Thomas Palomares, Boyer said he identified a need for farms to keep up with their output while dealing with a shrinking workforce.
 “It’s about helping farmers keep up with work while the pool of people willing to do these jobs is shrinking,” he said.